Humanities

 As Historians, we bring the past to life for our pupils and aim to deliver lessons which will spark their enthusiasm and curiosity.
 Children investigate a range of sources, and through perceptive questioning, gain an understanding of the similarities and differences between different periods in history and the impact this has had on present day.
 Our children learn about significant figures and historical events and gain an understanding of chronological order.

-As Geographers, our children will gain an understanding of the world – its continents and oceans, and extend their place and locational knowledge outwards from West Bretton, Wakefield and Yorkshire to countries located much further afield in the continents of Africa and South America.
+As Geographers, our children will gain an understanding of the world – its continents and oceans, and extend their place and locational knowledge outwards from West Bretton, Wakefield and Yorkshire to countries located much further afield in the continents of Europe, and North and South America for example.
 The children will examine both human and physical geographical features and how these have changed overtime.

-As we have mixed age classes at West Bretton, History and Geography is taught at on a 2-year cycle of ‘topics’ from year 1.
+As we have mixed age classes at West Bretton, the humanities are taught at on a 2-year cycle from year 1.
 In Foundation Stage, children are taught around thematic events and child led topics.
-This comes under the learning of, ‘Understanding the world’.
+This comes under the learning of ‘Understanding the world’.
 Particular themes are adult led and explored to ensure that the skills of exploration and investigation are nurtured.
 In particular learning about, ‘Past and present’, ‘People, Culture and Communities’ and ‘The Natural World’ leads into learning in year 1.

 In both History and Geography, our children start by learning about their own environment and events that they are familiar with or that they can relate to.